Lamer87/Space_Engineers_DLC_unlocker/README.md

     </p></details>

-  - ☑️ If you are not sure and you need to restore default files through Steam:
+  - ☑️ If you are not sure and you want to restore default files through Steam:
     <details><summary>click here to show how.</summary><p>

     ————————————————————————————————————————
     ————————————————————————————————————————

-    Start file checking:
+    Start the game files check:

     - Directly from your browser: